 In this world aetheric batteries power robot-like automatons, giant airships traverse the skies, and Babbage computational engines have brought the information age to the world a century earlier than in our own.
 Victoria and Albert rule a British Empire that is even more powerful than the one in our history, as well as more just—if perhaps more dangerous.

-As our story begins, the Brass Family have just returned from years serving abroad to a London that is under the grip of a mysterious Crime Minister, who has established a firm authority over the many criminal gangs of the Capitol.
-Given their experience in espionage, they think that finding and destroying their arch-enemy should be a relatively simple task—but they are gravely mistaken.
+As our story begins, the Brass Family have just returned from years serving abroad to a London under the grip of a mysterious Crime Minister, who has established a firm authority over the many criminal gangs of the Capitol.
+Given their experience in espionage, they think that finding and destroying their enemy should be a simple task—but they are gravely mistaken.

 BRASS takes place across multiple media, with the chronicles of the First Family playing out as an audio series, live stage shows and a short film.
-Here’s a list of cast and credits for the audio series, and you can listen to the first two episodes of the series for free here:
+Here’s a list of cast and credits for the first two seasons of the audio series, and you can listen to both seasons here.

 We’ve also recently launched a complementary podcast series called BRASS Stacks, narrated short stories from some of the greatest writers of the Victorian and Edwardian series.
 You can listen to that show here.